 Description: A flat walk along the shoreline of Lake Pend Oreille just north of the City Beach in Sandpoint.

-Trailhead: From the store, turn left on Cedar St, left on 2nd, left on PIne, left on 1st, right on Bridge St. Just after passing under the railroad , turn left (north) and continue paralleling the Best Western Hotel parking lot.
+Trailhead: From the store, head south on First Ave, turn left on Bridge St. toward City Beach.
+Just after passing under the railroad, turn left (north) and continue paralleling the Best Western Hotel parking lot.
 Turn left at the end of the parking lot to continue on Sandpoint Ave to the trailhead parking at the gate to the water treatment plant.

 Distance: 3.5 miles one way